Frequently Asked Questions

 - A travel form should be completed prior to any student organization trip.

 - Upon completion a student requesting reimbursement of travel expenses should work with their adviser or Dean of Students contact to complete the travel reimbursement section of the Student Travel Form.

 - Completion of the travel form requires the inclusion of itemized receipts for all expenses being reimbursed.

 4. How do I get access to my RSO’s center and financial transactions?

-Edog is a window into the Vanderbilt accounting system.
-RSO Presidents, Treasurers and Advisers can be given access to Edog and can review the organization’s financial information by filling out this FORM.
-In order to learn more about Edog and how to use it, click HERE
+eDog is a window into the Vanderbilt accounting system.
+RSO Presidents, Treasurers and Advisers will be given access to eDog and can review the organization’s financial information.
+If you are not in one of the listed positions, but as an officer you would like access to eDog, please fill out this form.
+In order to learn more about eDog and how to use it, click HERE

 5. How does my organization apply for Activity Fee funding?